 My favourite artist or performers has cancelled.
 Can I get a refund?+

 Manchester Pride has an incredibly diverse and varied programme of events, artists and performers and your Pledge Band will give you access to an amazing array of talent.

-When you buy a ticket to the Gay Village Party, you’re not just buying a ticket to see any particular performance but you’re enabling us to stage a world class celebration and support the LGBTQ+.
-We do not offer refunds if any particular event, artist or stage is cancelled (and sometimes this happens as it’s live events!) but we’d recommend going to find some other incredible talent that’s bound to be on the stage.
+When you buy a ticket to the Gay Village Party, you’re not just buying a ticket to see any particular performance - you’re enabling us to stage a world class celebration and support the LGBTQ+ community.
+We do not offer refunds if any particular event, artist or stage is cancelled (and sometimes this happens, as it's live events!).
+We’d recommend going to find some of the other incredible talent that’s bound to be on our stages over the weekend.

 What happens if an area in the Gay Village or a stage is too busy?+

 Safety is the most important factor for us.
 We work with the responsible authorities, Manchester City Council and our Safety Advisory Group to agree safe capacities in all areas of the event.
 We have a team in place to monitor capacities across the whole site and so there maybe times when certain areas are closed or you may be redirected around the Gay Village.
 This is for the safety of everyone at the event.

 The streets of the Gay Village will be crowded and we have a crowd management plan that is constantly being assessed 24 hours a day.
 If an area doesn’t look busy to you, there may be a reason it’s closed due to something else happening elsewhere on the site.
 We know it may be frustrating if you have to wait to enter a certain area or venue, but we ask you to please be patient and follow the directions of stewards for everyone’s safety, and rest assured that it will be a temporary closure and will be part of a wider plan incorporating the whole of the event.

 I’ve lost my Pledge Band at the event.
 Can I get a replacement?+